digi-ron/AU-Falcon-SPUD-Project/Electrical/Keyfob/Keyfob.md

 > NOTE: The S2/3 Ute remotes are missing the boot button (bottom right)

 ## Programming Keyfobs

+> NOTE: the following steps must be started within 10 seconds of closing the door

-1. ensure all doors are closed and car is unlocked, then insert the key into the ignition and turn to the "ACC" position
+1. ensure all doors are closed and car is unlocked, then insert the key into the ignition and turn to the "ACC" position (1 click from off, not 2)
 1. press the rear demister switch 3 times.
 If successful, the door locks should cycle (unlocked-locked-unlocked)
 1. press any button on the remote. once registered, the car should cycle the locks again
 1. repeat previous steps for any other remote